-- unnecessary network investment.
-Over time, well targeted pricing should produce flatter network profiles, supporting deferral of reinforcement work and potentially avoiding altogether a wave of low voltage (LV) reinforcement that may otherwise be needed to accommodate EVs or high solar uptake. - 15.
-There is also a policy and regulatory focus on network pricing that reinforces the case for CRP and adds some elements: - Low Fixed Charge (LFC) the Government is phasing out the Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004 (LFC Regulations).
-This improves the scope to align price signals with underlying costs; and - cost allocation there is some Government and regulatory focus on reviewing how costs are allocated between customer groups (e.g., households versus businesses). - 16.
-Operationally, there is also scope to simplify pricing.
-The existing methodology focusses on allocation of current (not future) costs between customers.
-This drives complexity into the processes and pricing structures.
-The removal of winter rates and the consolidation of control tariffs in RY24 is our first simplification step, and is consistent with our transition to cost-reflective pricing. - 17.
-Finally, the CPP delivery and current economic conditions add to the context for pricing reform: - revenue path we will continue to have a relatively steep revenue path in coming years as we scale up capability and address a backlog of investment in the network assets.
+- 16. Finally, the CPP delivery and current economic conditions add to the context for pricing reform: - revenue path we will continue to have a relatively steep revenue path in coming years as we scale up capability and address a backlog of investment in the network assets.
 This heightens the need to carefully manage any additional bill shock that could flow from pricing reform; - pricing areas consultation undertaken as part of the CPP stimulated interest in how costs are allocated to pricing areas.
 This made reviewing regional cost allocation a logical first step for reform; - renewal focus the CPP delivery plans focus on asset renewal in coming years, with a more tactical approach (where possible) to managing growth.
-This creates a window of opportunity to reform pricing before the investment focus returns to addressing growth pressures; and - economic uncertainty the 2020-2022 international border closure has had a sharp impact on communities.
-The future state of tourism and education remains uncertain, which is adding network demand uncertainty. - affordability we are particularly mindful that current inflationary and interest rate pressures are impacting customers.
-Our immediate focus is on defining the residential ToU structure for RY24, prior to refining the strength of the price signals from RY25 to RY27.
-This is consistent with the 6 step approach to transition to cost-reflective pricing, while recognising the affordability impact the broader economic environment is having on customers. - 18.
+This creates a window of opportunity to reform pricing before the investment focus returns to addressing growth pressures; and - economic uncertainty the 2020-2022 international border closure had a sharp impact on communities.
+The future state of tourism and education remains uncertain, which is adding network demand uncertainty. - affordability we are particularly mindful that current inflationary and interest rate pressures are impacting consumers.
+The current economic environment has reinforced the importance of our approach to transition to ToU pricing in a careful and gradual manner. - 17.
 These factors shape the impetus for reform, and the direction of the reform strategy.